Which one is right for you?

-There is no denying that food is a hot topic.
-Everyone is talking about food, from hip urbanites taking pictures of strange, delicious restaurant offerings to public health officials advocating for more fruits and vegetables in our diets.
-Ongoing changes to our world such as increasingly extreme weather and population growth have led many people, particularly in urban communities, to take a long, hard look at food production and distribution.
+Ongoing changes to our world such as increasingly extreme weather and population growth have led many people to take a long, hard look at food production and distribution.
 The promises of consistency, control, resource efficiency, and space efficiency have made indoor agriculture one of the most prevalent areas of innovation in this space.
-Already this new industry is dividing into several distinct iterations from home gardens and warehouse farms to our very own Leafy Green Machine, but how do these different formats really compare?
+Already, this new industry is dividing into several distinct iterations from home gardens and warehouse farms to our very own Greenery, but how do these different formats really compare?
 If you’re thinking of growing greens hydroponically, which version of indoor agriculture is right for you?

 New hydroponic farmers who want to start small with a garden-sized hydroponic system have two main options: a build-it-yourself custom garden or pre-made home-growing appliances from companies like Ikea or Sprouts iO.